HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 If enabled, a reviewer only sees tasks that have met the **Annotations per task minimum** threshold.

 Note that in most cases, skipped tasks do not contribute towards meeting the minimum.
-See the **Skip Queue** settings above.

 </td>
 </tr>